 This 4-year PhD programme gives students the opportunity to develop their core skills, learn about a broader range of metallurgical research, and develop their own PhD project.
 The preparatory year also gives a head start so that students are able to make rapid progress with their PhD project.

-The ambition of the DTC programme is to prepare a new generation of Doctoral graduates, with highly developed specialised skills in metallic materials, for future research challenges in a globally competitive market place.
+The ambition of the CDT programme is to prepare a new generation of Doctoral graduates, with highly developed specialised skills in metallic materials, for future research challenges in a globally competitive market place.

 To this end we aim to:

 - Provide a stimulating, multidisciplinary training experience that encourages students to excel.

 - Teach topical courses that balance cutting edge technologies, with fundamental principles and core concepts.